-How does dietary cholesterol from foods like eggs impact blood cholesterol levels?
+How does dietary cholesterol from eggs impact blood cholesterol levels?

 The body does a great job at regulating the amount of cholesterol that circulates in the blood.
 When you eat more cholesterol from food, your body produces less cholesterol to compensate.
 On the other hand, when you eat less cholesterol from food, your body produces more cholesterol to compensate.
 This is why the cholesterol from the foods we eat has a minimal impact on our blood cholesterol levels in most people.

 A small percentage of people are genetically more sensitive to dietary cholesterol than others.
 This means that when they eat foods containing cholesterol, their LDL cholesterol levels increase more than in other people.
 If you are genetically more sensitive to dietary cholesterol, you should consult a Registered Dietitian for dietary counselling.

 Does eating eggs impact the risk of heart disease?

 No. Recent research confirms that eating eggs as part of a healthy diet does not increase the risk of heart disease.1,2,3,4

 In late 2019, the American Heart Association published a scientific advisory on Dietary Cholesterol and Cardiovascular Risk.
 The advisory concluded:

 - Healthy individuals can include up to a whole egg daily in heart-healthy dietary patterns.

 - For older healthy individuals, given the nutritional benefits and convenience of eggs, consumption of up to 2 eggs per day is acceptable in a heart-healthy dietary patterns.